...

 ☛ Refer to our Essential Japanese Travel Phrases for Vegetarians and Vegans article for phrases you can use to order vegetarian/vegan dishes.

-☛ If you are accompanying young children, there is a playground for them to burn their energy.
+☛ If you are accompanying young children, there is a playground for them to burn off their energy.

 Akiu Agrie no Mori’s Business Hours and Access Information